EkthaReddy/RISC-V-Single-Cycle-Processor/README.md

 #### ‣ [Instruction Memory](https://github.com/EkthaReddy/RISC-V-Single-Cycle-Processor/tree/main/RISC-V%20Main%20Modules%20Designs/Instruction%20Memory)
 #### ‣ [Register File](https://github.com/EkthaReddy/RISC-V-Single-Cycle-Processor/tree/main/RISC-V%20Main%20Modules%20Designs/Register%20File)
 #### ‣ [Data Memory](https://github.com/EkthaReddy/RISC-V-Single-Cycle-Processor/tree/main/RISC-V%20Main%20Modules%20Designs/Data%20Memory)
 This four blocks are the key componenets of the processor.
-But, to bluid the whole architecture it is not enough, you need the connecting components for the above which plays a greater role in selecting the data, to ensure data is being read or written to we need,
+But, to bluid the whole architecture it is not enough, you need the connecting components for the above which plays a greater role in selecting the data, to ensure data is being read or written to.
+We need,
 #### ‣ Multiplexers - 3 are required
 The count is 3, for selecting their desired selection line which are PCSrc, ALUSrc, Memwrite
 #### ‣ Adders - 2 are required
 The adder will increment the value.
 For PCPlus4 the previous input is added with four as an output to give the next input for program counter.
-And, for PCTarget the addition is between the ImmExt( output of Extend File) and PC input.
+And, for PCTarget the addition is between the ImmExt (output of Extend File) and PC input.
 #### ‣ Arithmetic logic unit
 #### ‣ ALU Control unit
 #### ‣ Main Decoder